 My family was asking for a pasta dish, which I confess, I hadn’t made in a while.
-My inspiration for this dish came from noticing that the calendar has turned to middle of October, which in Italy, is the start of the Truffle season!
+My inspiration for this dish came from noticing that the calendar has turned to the middle of October, which in Italy, is the start of the Truffle season!

-Since they are only in season in Northern Italy in the fall, they are extremely expensive to buy and are also in high demand from renowned chefs around the world who treasure them to inspire culinary delights in their restaurants.
+Since they are only in season in Northern Italy and in the fall, they are extremely expensive to buy and are also in high demand from renowned chefs around the world who treasure them to inspire culinary delights in their restaurants.

 The flavor of these truffle mushrooms come bottled and infused in olive oil (imported from Italy) and can be found in every grocery store, usually in the olive oil or international aisle.

 (As you can see, I buy a few bottles at a time…)

-Ricotta Salata is a white, hard sheep’s milk ricotta that is dried and cured in salt.
-It can be found in the cheese section at the grocery store.
-Since it comes in solid form, you need to take a few minutes ahead of serving to grate it fresh and transfer to a small plate for serving.
+Ricotta Salata is a white, hard sheep’s milk ricotta that is dried and cured in salt; and can be found in the cheese section at the grocery store.
+Since it comes in solid form, you need to take a few minutes ahead of serving to grate it fresh and transfer it to a small plate for serving.

-To fine tune this recipe to your family’s taste, you can adjust the amount of truffle flavor you choose to use.
+This recipe is easy to adjust to your family’s taste.
+You can adjust the amount of truffle flavor you choose to use.
 I’ve made this pasta dish a hundred times and each time I’ve made it slightly different.

 Try using gluten-free pasta with this recipe!
 If you love the taste of Truffles as much as we do, then you’ll love this one too.

-Bucatini with Truffle Oil and Ricotta Salata
+Ingredients Needed for Bucatini with Truffle Oil and Ricotta Salata:

-2 Tbsp. extra virgin olive oil
+extra virgin olive oil

-1 (8-ounce) package sliced white mushrooms, already cleaned
+1 (8-ounce) package sliced white mushrooms

 pinch of cayenne pepper